Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Toric preliminaries

 We start this section by recalling the construction of toric stacks through the data of a stacky fan.
-We utilize the material in \cite{toricstacks} rather than the more classical approach given in \cite{Cox} , \cite{bcs}.
-This allows us to incorporate more general Artin stacks into the discussion. \begin{defn} A stacky fan $\sfan $ consists of the data $(\Lambda_1, \Lambda_2, \beta , \fan )$ where: \begin{itemize} \item[(i)] $\Lambda_2$ is a finitely generated abelian group, \item[(ii)] $\fan$ is a fan in $\Lambda_1 \otimes \R$ and $\Lambda_1$ is a lattice, \item[(iii)] $\beta : \Lambda_1 \to \Lambda_2$ is a homomorphism with finite cokernel. \end{itemize} We call $\sfan$ good if the $\Lambda_1$ primitives $\fan (1)$ are linearly independent and span a saturated sublattice of $\Lambda_2$. \end{defn} For the rest of the paper, we will identify $\fan (1)$ with its primitive generators.
-Note that our definition of a stacky fan corresponds to a generically stacky fan with close $\beta$ in \cite{toricstacks}.
-The notion of a good stacky fan will be explained after we recall the stack associated to $\sfan$.
-First we extend $\beta$ to an exact sequence
+We utilize the material in \cite{toricstacks} rather than the more classical approach given in \cite{bcs, Cox}.
+This allows one to work with more general Artin stacks. \begin{defn} \gls{stfan} A stacky fan $\sfan $ consists of the data $(\Lambda_1, \Lambda_2, \beta , \fan )$ where: \begin{itemize} \item[(i)] $\Lambda_2$ is a finitely generated abelian group, \item[(ii)] $\fan$ is a fan in $\Lambda_1 \otimes \R$ and $\Lambda_1$ is a lattice, \item[(iii)] $\beta : \Lambda_1 \to \Lambda_2$ is a homomorphism with finite cokernel. \end{itemize}